Mastering Java JDBC: A Comprehensive Guide to Database Connectivity

 }

-- Use connection pooling: Implement connection pooling to reduce the overhead of creating new database connections and improve application performance.
+- Not using connection pooling can lead to inefficient use of database connections and decreased performance.

 Conclusion